-- (a) be consecutively numbered, even where electronically generated; - (b) be in a form approved by the Director of Finance; - (c) state the Trust's terms and conditions of trade; and - (d) only be issued to, and used by, those duly authorised by the Chief Executive. - 10.2.6 Managers must ensure that they comply fully with the guidance and limits specified by the Director of Finance and that: - (a) all contracts (other than for a simple purchase permitted within the Scheme of Delegation or delegated budget), leases, tenancy agreements and other commitments which may result in a liability are notified to the Director of Finance in advance of any commitment being made; - (b) contracts above specified thresholds are advertised and awarded in accordance with public procurement regulations); - (c) where consultancy advice is being obtained, the procurement of such advice must be in accordance with guidance issued by the Department of Health and NHS England; - (d) no order shall be issued for any item or items to any firm which has made an offer of gifts, reward or benefit to directors or employees, other than: - isolated gifts of a trivial character or inexpensive seasonal gifts, such as (i) calendars; - (ii) conventional hospitality, such as lunches in the course of working visits; - (e) no requisition/order is placed for any item or items for which there is no budget provision unless authorised by the Director of Finance on behalf of the Chief Executive; - (f) all goods, services, or works are ordered in advance on an official order as outlined in the Procurement Policy.
-All invoices received where an order is not already in place will be returned;

-- (g) verbal orders must only be issued very exceptionally by an employee designated by the Chief Executive and only in cases of emergency or urgent necessity.
-All such instances shall be reported to the Director of Finance and followed up with an official purchase order; - (h) No orders shall be issued retrospectively of the items being received or the service being delivered; - orders are not split or otherwise placed in a manner devised so as to avoid the financial thresholds; - (j) goods are not taken on trial or loan in circumstances that could commit the Trust to a future uncompetitive purchase; - (k) changes to the list of directors/employees authorised to certify invoices are notified to the Director of Finance; - (I) purchases from petty cash are restricted in value and by type of purchase in accordance with instructions issued by the Director of Finance; and - (m) petty cash records are maintained in a form as determined by the Director of Finance. - 10.2.7 The Director of Finance shall ensure that the arrangements for financial control and financial audit of building and engineering contracts and property transactions comply with the good practice guidance.
+- (d) No order shall be issued for any item or items to any firm which has made an offer of gifts, reward or benefit to directors or employees, other than: - (i) Isolated gifts of a trivial character or inexpensive seasonal gifts, such as calendars; - (ii) Conventional hospitality, such as lunches in the course of working visits; - (e) No requisition/order is placed for any item or items for which there is no budget provision unless authorised by the Chief Finance Officer on behalf of the Chief Executive; - (f) All goods, services, or works are ordered in advance on an official order as outlined in the Procurement Policy.
+All invoices received where an order is not already in place will be returned; - (g) Verbal orders must only be issued very exceptionally by an employee designated by the Chief Executive and only in cases of emergency or urgent necessity.
+All such instances shall be reported to the Chief Finance Officer and followed up with an official purchase order; - (h) No orders shall be issued retrospectively of the items being received or the service being delivered; - (i) Orders are not split or otherwise placed in a manner devised so as to avoid the financial thresholds; - (j) Goods are not taken on trial or loan in circumstances that could commit the Trust to a future uncompetitive purchase; - (k) Changes to the list of directors/employees authorised to certify invoices are notified to the Chief Finance Officer; - (I) Purchases from petty cash are not permitted and any such expenditure should be performed on an exception basis, and reclaimed through the payroll expenses system. - 10.2.7 The Chief Finance Officer shall ensure that the arrangements for financial control and financial audit of building and engineering contracts and property transactions comply with the good practice guidance.
 The technical audit of these contracts shall be the responsibility of the relevant Director.